Murdered

 Salamondra Robinson, mother of Shanquella Robinson

-On November 5, an official coroner report was released.
-The report described that Shanquella's death occurred 15 minutes after she suffered a severe spinal injury.
-Her neck had been broken and her spine was severed.
-The official manner of death was severe spinal cord injury and atlas luxation (the dislocation of the base of the skull from the first bone of the neck).
-The report did not mention cardiac arrest or alcohol poisoning.
-In the report, there is a section that reads "Was it accidental or violent death?"
-The coroner typed "Yes."
+On November 5, an official coroner’s report was released.
+It revealed that Shanquella’s death occurred 15 minutes after she suffered a severe spinal injury.
+Her neck was broken, and her spine was severed.
+The official cause of death was listed as severe spinal cord injury and atlas luxation which is the dislocation of the base of the skull from the first bone of the neck.
+The report made no mention of cardiac arrest or alcohol poisoning.
+In a section asking, “Was it accidental or violent death?” the coroner simply wrote, “Yes.”

-The second video (graphic content) shows a naked woman being beaten in a hotel room.
-The woman was later confirmed by Salamondra to be Shanquella who in the video was being viciously attacked by a woman.
-She was thrown to the ground while being punched and kicked in the head, causing her to fall to the ground while still being beaten.
-There were at least two other people in the room at this time, someone filming the assault as well as a man who can be heard taunting Shanquella by saying "Quella?
-Can you at least fight back?" to which she responds "No," and it is clear in the video she is not interested in fighting back.
+The second video (graphic content) depicted a naked woman being beaten in a hotel room.
+Salamondra confirmed the woman was Shanquella, who was viciously attacked by another woman.
+Shanquella was thrown to the ground, punched, and kicked in the head, falling while still being beaten.
+At least two others were present: someone filming the assault and a man heard taunting Shanquella, saying, “Quella?
+Can you at least fight back?”
+She responded, “No,” clearly unwilling to fight back.

-On November 23, 2023, the Attorney General of Baja California General Prosecutors Office issued an arrest court order for Femicide against the direct aggressor in the video of Shanquella's beating.
-The video makes it clear that Shanquella did not die from alcohol poisoning but rather as a result of the altercation.
-An arrest warrant has been issued but to date, no arrest has been made.
+On November 23, 2023, the Attorney General of Baja California issued an arrest warrant for femicide against the direct aggressor shown in the video of Shanquella’s beating.
+The video makes clear that Shanquella did not die from alcohol poisoning but as a result of the violent altercation.
+Although an arrest warrant has been issued, no arrest has been made to date.

 It’s like a nightmare.
 I can’t even sleep.
 I am just frustrated.
 My heart is just aching as a father.
 A praying man...I just want some truth because this doesn’t add up right.